 This project was started in 1969 and has grown to its current size under the supervision of its director Shaykh Moti-ur-Rasool and other staff.
 The YMCH has supported thousands of orphans through its 50 years of operation.

-Many among these children have gone on through university or training to become: ambassadors, ministers, doctors, teachers, Imams and many other professions.
+Many among these children have gone on through university or training to become: ambassadors, ministers, doctors, teachers, Imams and professionals in many other fields.

 The YMCH is currently supporting 414 orphans from all across Kenya.
 Not only is the YMCH doing a praiseworthy task from an Islamic perspective, but its efforts have been recognised and praised on a national level by: the Government, Civil Society and multiple UN agencies, as the leading centre for disseminating of Children’s issues and Educational Programmes in the province.